-In Colorado, anyone who is convicted of a third serious felony may face higher criminal penalties as a habitual offender.
-Also called the three-strikes law, a third felony conviction can result in up to 4 times as long in jail or life in prison.
+In Colorado, a conviction for a third serious felony offense may lead to harsher penalties as a habitual offender.
+This is sometimes called Colorado’s “three-strikes law“.
+A third felony conviction can result in up to 4 times as long in jail, or even life in prison.

 Even if the defendant is charged with a third class 5 felony in five years, they can face up to 3 times as long in jail.

 In this article, our Denver Colorado criminal defense lawyers will address:

 - 1. What is a habitual offender in Colorado?